Our Mission, motto, & Philosophy

 All volunteers must also be approved by our TAA School Board.

-Being a part of our Home and School Association is another great way to volunteer.
+Being a part of our Home and School Association or Bible Labs are another great ways to volunteer.

 Thank you for your willingness to volunteer.